Lisennk/Slack-Events/README.md

 | public $type;         | This reflects the type of callback you're receiving.                      |
 | public $authed_users; | An array of string-based User IDs.                                        |

-If you want to get the reaction name from [reaction_added](https://api.slack.com/events/reaction_added) event, you can get it from the `ReactionAdded` event class like this:
+For example, if you want to get the reaction name from [reaction_added](https://api.slack.com/events/reaction_added) event, you can get it from the `ReactionAdded` event class like this:
 ```php
 $reactionAdded->event->reaction; // reaction name, something like :thumbsup:
 ```

-**You can find a full list of supported events and their classes below.**

 So, suppose we want to make a `reaction_added` Slack Event listener.
 What do we need to do?